edespino/cloudberry-site/docs/sys-admin/check-database-system.md

 Distributed by: (sale_id)
 ```

-When you create a replicated table, Cloudberry Database stores all rows in the table on every segment.
+When you create a replicated table, Apache Cloudberry stores all rows in the table on every segment.
 Replicated tables have no distribution key.
 Where the `\d+` meta-command reports the distribution key for a normally distributed table, it shows `Distributed Replicated` for a replicated table.

 ### View data distribution